arthurhammer/arthurhammer.de/_posts/2017-05-23-last-light.md

 What do you do when you look for a niche app with a specific set of requirements but can’t find one that you like?
 You make a [Workflow](https://workflow.is).

-[This workflow][workflow] does one thing: It tells you when it’s going to be dark outside today.
-By dark I don’t mean sundown, I mean dark dark or [Civil Dusk](https://en.wikipedia.org/wiki/Dusk#Technical_definitions).
+[This workflow][workflow] does one thing: It tells you when it’s going to be dark outside today.<!--more--> By dark I don’t mean sundown, I mean dark dark or [Civil Dusk](https://en.wikipedia.org/wiki/Dusk#Technical_definitions).
 I wanted this for when I plan my evening activities.
 Mostly it’s about finding a good running or walking route for the amount of daylight left.

 {% include figure.html src="/assets/2017-05-23-screenshot.png" alt="Screenshot" %}